Prabhas Slams Rumours Of Dating Anushka Shetty; Clarifies On Paycheck of Rs 100 Crore For Saaho

 Baahubali actor Prabhas, who has already captured the hearts of his fans after the super-hit movie, opened up on his relationship with actor Anushka Shetty.
 During a promotion for his upcoming movie 'Saaho', he stated that there was nothing between him and Anushka other than good friendship.
 Prabhas said that they both were never spotted outside the movie set in the last two years.

-He also brought up his interview in Karan Johar's chat show Koffee With Karan, where he was asked about his relationship with Anushka.
+He also brought up his interview on Karan Johar's chat show Koffee With Karan, where he was asked about his relationship with Anushka.
 He said, "The question was posed to me on Karan Johar's show too.
 I let Rajamouli and Rana (Daggubati, Baahubali costar) answer it and even they stated that there was nothing between us."

 Baahubali actors Prabhas and Anushka Shetty, whose pair was watched with bated breath by fans, have been in the news ever since the movie was released.
 Rumours about Prabhas dating Anushka Shetty have been doing rounds.